 Insights – Another area where AI can be leveraged is reporting and analytics.
 With more advanced researching and data mining capabilities, AI algorithms can be used to derive impactful insights for any campaigns.

 Also read: We’re in a race with AI!

 Blackwood Seven – se7en

 Volkswagen (You’re right, the Car company) relied on its media agency ‘MediaCom’ until Blackwood Seven upped the numbers.

 Blackwood Seven is a Danish media company, which uses AI to predict and Optimize digital ad spends.
 After using the algorithm, Volkswagen’s Lutz Kothe, Head of Marketing for Passenger Cars said, the campaign results were increased by up to 14% in a few months.
 She also reported a 20% difference between algorithms’ and agency’s results in some instances.

-Every Car Model demanded different strategy and algorithm predicts the best medium and frames the strategy by analyzing and forecasting tons of data including Fuel Price, Competitor’s Price, Region, Car Registrations in the area, orders, and market data from Nielsen.
+Every Car Model demanded a different strategy and the algorithm predicts the best medium and frames the strategy by analyzing and forecasting tons of data including Fuel Price, Competitor’s Price, Region, Car Registrations in the area, orders, and market data from Nielsen.
 As an AI algorithm, the Blackwood Seven’s strategies became effective with the increase in input data.